serqco/retrievelit/README.md

   - use request sessions to reduce time for consecutive requests to the same server
 - tech debt reductions:
 - defects:
-  - --grouping=year doesn't work for ICSE (maybe all conferences), since all tracks are included in the publication API and there seems to be no way to distinguish them.
-    Since there is only one conference per year, --grouping=year calls can just be mapped to volume calls.
   - 2022-09-01: TSE-2021 crashed with "No such file or directory: 'TSE-2021/El-HieTür21-$\\mathcal.pdf'"
     Only few non-letter characters should be let through for the title word, mostly dashes.
     For the basename, even dashes should be collapsed and 'El-Fakih' should become 'ElF', not 'El-'.